HouseTrip/housetrip.github.com/_posts/2014-09-20-resn-routemaster.md

 The bandwidth efficiency of this approach can be tuned — from purely on-demand caching to full preemptive caching on state change notifications.
-On the far end of the scale, it entirely solves the latency issue, bringing us back to a perforance comparable to monolithic approaches, without the drawbacks.
+On the far end of the scale, it entirely solves the latency issue, bringing us back to a performance comparable to monolithic approaches, without the drawbacks.

-In other words (and probably being dangerously pretencious about it):
+In other words (and probably being dangerously pretentious about it):

 > There are two hard things in computer science: cache invalidation, naming
 > things, and off-by-one errors.